gmr/rmq-cluster-rebalance/README.rst

-Rebalancing queues across nodes can also be useful when adding nodes to a cluster with no `queue_master_locator` configuration set (which uses the default value of `client-local`).
+Rebalancing queues across nodes can also be useful when adding nodes to a cluster with no `queue_master_locator` configuration set (which uses the default value of `client-local`), regardless of whether you use HA queues or not.

 Methodology
 -----------
 The application use the RabbitMQ management UI to iterate through each queue in the cluster.
-The queue is inspected and a policy named `rmq-cluster-rebalance` is created using the existing policy configuration used by the queue adding `ha-mode: all`.
-Once the queue has fully replicated across all nodes, the same policy is replaced with a new policy that using `ha-mode: nodes` with the new master node specified in `ha-params`.
-When the queue has fully moved, the policy will is then removed and `rmq-cluster-rebalance` will move on to the next queue.
+The queue is inspected and a policy named `rmq-cluster-rebalance` is created using the existing policy configuration used by the queue with the addition or replacement of `ha-mode`, setting it to `all` and removing `ha-params` if it is set.
+Once the queue has fully replicated across all nodes in the cluster, the `rmq-cluster-rebalance` policy is replaced with a new policy that setting `ha-mode` to `nodes` and specifying only the new master node in `ha-params`.
+When the queue has fully moved, the policy will is then removed and the application will move on to the next queue.

 Nodes are assigned in a simple round-robin ordering.
 If a queue is already living on the node where it would be assigned to, it will be skipped and no work is